Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/10. API RESTful Routes/README.md

 ### RESTful APIs

-So far we've been making User Interfaces (UI's) by returning HTML templates to the client, but what if we want to let other applications use our web server, such as a mobile app or another web server?
+So far we've been making User Interfaces (UI's) by returning HTML templates to the client, but what if we want to let other applications use our web server, such as a mobile app client, a desktop client, a front end framework, or another web server?
 In that case we want to make an API.
+We'd want to follow a **Service Oriented Architecture** or **SOA**.

 ![realtime-api.png](assets/realtime-api.png)